RubenPants/DroneSimulation/README.md

-# Continuation of the Project
+# History of the Project

 This project is the first part of a larger whole.